‘Beneath | Beofhód’ (2017-2026)

-Beneath | Beofhód is kindly supported by the Arts Council of Ireland, Kildare Arts Service and Roscommon Arts Centre.
+Beneath | Beofhód is supported by the Arts Council of Ireland, Kildare Arts Service, Roscommon Arts Centre and the Photo Museum Ireland Artist Development Residency.

 Audio-visual piece shows intervention by artist in his local bog using turf harvested to build instinctive structures.